spotlightpa/algolia-indexer/content/people/mustafa-rashed.md

 {
   "pronoun": "he/him",
   "bio": "Mustafa Rashed is the president & CEO of Bellevue Strategies, a government relations and strategic communications firm.
-He serves as the firm’s manager of day-to-day operations and is responsible for operations, technology, HR and vision.
+He serves as the firm\u2019s manager of day-to-day operations and is responsible for operations, technology, HR and vision.
 Rashed is an advocate of public education and a strong municipal public school system.
-He’s a graduate of the Philadelphia school system (John Bartram, H.S).
+He\u2019s a graduate of the Philadelphia school system (John Bartram, H.S).
 He holds a Bachelor of Science Degree from Temple University.", "layout": "person",
   "keywords": [
     "Political Consultant"